sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Moving to the digital age requires improving IT's responsiveness and promoting a shared accountability with ESDC stakeholders on the use of technology.

-To improve IT's responsiveness, ways must be found to reduce risks associated with its use as well as with the ways it is obtained.
 This strategy proposes moving ESDC to the point where the complexity of IT Solutions is properly understood and investment decisions are taken with flexibility, interchangeability, and interoperability in mind throughout the entire lifecycle of an IT Solution, not only at the initial stage.
 The benefits to increasing the flexibility and interoperability of IT Solutions architectures as well as reusability and scalability of its IT Products are expected to reduce risk [^1], reduce technical debt over time, increase client satisfaction, and increase overall confidence in the department and its staff.